When You DM the Wrong God — Modern Paraphrase | nocap.bible

 The Message Delivered 📢

-The angel of the Lord spoke to Elijah:
+The spoke to :

 "Go down with him.
 Don't be afraid of him."

 So Elijah got up and went with the captain to the king.
-And when he stood before Ahaziah face to face, he didn't soften the message.
+And when he stood before face to face, he didn't soften the message.
 He didn't negotiate.
 He delivered the exact same word:

 "This is what the Lord says: 'Because you sent messengers to inquire of Baal-zebub, the god of Ekron — is it because there is no God in Israel to inquire of His word? — you will not come down from the bed you're lying on.
 You will surely die.'"

 Same message.
 Word for word.
-God didn't change His mind just because Ahaziah sent soldiers.
-The king had every opportunity to repent and turn to the Lord, and he chose escalation instead.
+God didn't change His mind just because sent soldiers.
+The king had every opportunity to and turn to the Lord, and he chose escalation instead.
 When God gives you a warning, the move is to listen — not to send troops to intimidate the messenger.

 The End of Ahaziah 🪦

-Ahaziah's whole reign is a cautionary tale.
-He had access to the God of Israel — the same God who sent fire from , who provided for widows, who raised the dead through Elijah.
-And he chose a Philistine idol instead.
+whole reign is a cautionary tale.
+He had access to the God of — the same God who sent fire from , who provided for widows, who raised the dead through Elijah.
+And he chose a idol instead.
 The biggest L isn't falling through a window.
 It's having the real God available and choosing a counterfeit.
 That's the real fall. 💀